tomaae/homeassistant-mikrotik_router/README.md

 NOTE: Accounting does not count in FastTracked packets.

-#### RouterOS FW version > 7
+#### RouterOS v7
 ###### Kid Control Devices

-In RouterOS FW version 7+ Accounting feature is deprecated so alternative approach for is to use Kid Control Devices feature (IP - Kid Control - Devices).
+In RouterOS v7 Accounting feature is deprecated so alternative approach for is to use Kid Control Devices feature (IP - Kid Control - Devices).

 This feature requires at least one 'kid' to be defined,